RadLuli/Ampersand/DEFS/__kitchen.md

 ## 10 Users + Authors

-**Readers** - can, of course, be passive, but that is not what is expected of them.
-They are not expected to be co-authors either, as this week is too long.
-They are not, however, consumers, full of rights and without any duties.
-The idea is for them to be **collaborators**, as the term says, collaborating , that is, someone who, like the author, is also dedicated to the topic, although without as much authority, depth, competence or even dedication.
-That's why your name is right from Ampersand. "*Origin of species&Luli*"
+**Users** can, of course, be passive readers, just like what happens in all other e-reading platforms, but this is not what is expected in a true *Ampersand* experience.
+Reader users are, of course, not expected to be *co-authors*, for this is too big a demand for any reader.

+The idea is for users to be **collaborators**, who, as the term says are, *co-laborers*, meaning people who, like the author, are also dedicated to the topic, albeit without as much authority, depth, competence or even dedication.

+This is why their name stays at the right side of the Ampersand, like in "*The Origin of Species & Luli*"

 **Author** - tend to be the most sacrificed in interactive content, since their work can never be considered "closed", since they are forced to keep the content constantly updated - or worse, to promptly respond to doubts or requests from readers - which tends to lead them to abandon interactive resources or replace a single author by a team responsible for editorial content.
 Neither practice is healthy: the first discourages interaction, and the second makes the content lose authenticity.